-- Exploration of the potential for running the gatehouse service as a 24 hour service through Covid19 and beyond with Louth County Council. - The possibility of expanding the STA service to include a house in the community with day support services currently being explored with Louth County Council. - An increased focus on 7 transitional houses with regards to client key working and interventions. - Introduce a Client Development (Health & Wellbeing and Educational) Programme. - Improve stakeholder relationships for the enhancement of support services within the community, particularly in the areas of mental health terms, addiction and move on options.
+- Exploration of the potential for running the gatehouse service as a 24 hour service through Covid19 and beyond with Louth County Council.
+During Covid-19, the Gatehouse Service changed to 24 Hour service and will continue to do so - The possibility of expanding the STA service to include a house in the community with day support services currently being explored with Louth County Council.
+In August 2021, the STA service was expanded by opening the Castle Road project, gaining four extra emergency beds with day support services - An increased focus on 7 transitional houses with regards to client key working and interventions. - Introduce a Client Development (Health & Wellbeing and Educational) Programme. - Improve stakeholder relationships for the enhancement of support services within the community, particularly in the areas of mental health terms, addiction and move on options.